roman-milk/roman-milk.github.io/babysitting-trouble.md

   "Sara's tight little hole is all yours sir.
 Please fill my pussy.
 Give it to me, I'm so wet for my hero, I'm so hot for you Harry, I need your cock in my pussy.
 I need to feel it filling me to be complete.
 Make me happy, please."
 She said, while still looking down through long hair at her feet squirming in the carpet.

   "Just give me your cock Harry; wherever you want it for my body is yours."
 She moaned.
-Report_Story #4